 Dilly Fung: CIVICA Engage is an opportunity to make a difference in the lives of others

-LSE’s Pro-Director for Education explains how the CIVICA Engage Track connects civic responsibility with learning and inspires students to create societal change, and why this bachelor experience is great preparation for work and life.
+LSE’s Pro-Director for Education explains how the CIVICA Engage Track connects civic responsibility with learning and inspires students to create societal change.

 You are an education expert: What did you first think when you were told about CIVICA as an opportunity for LSE’s students?